 Junior Campus cabins house 8-14 kids and 2-3 college-enrolled counselors.
 Teen Campus cabins are a lot larger and have 18-24 teenagers plus 3-4 counselors.

 Yes, ‘clean-up’ takes place after breakfast.
 You get about 30 minutes to make your bed, tidy-up your clothes in the cubby, and do a cabin chore.
 The chores rotate among your cabinmates, and include jobs like sweeping, emptying the cabin’s trash can, opening windows, and clearing-off your clothesline.
 Your counselors will clean and disinfect the cabin bathroom.
-By the way, the cleanest boys & girls cabin each week is awarded a special ice-cream party!
+By the way, the cleanest boys & girls cabin each week is awarded a special prize like an ice-cream party!

-Yes, each cabin has its own bathroom.
+Yep, each cabin has its own bathroom.
 On Junior Campus the bathrooms include 3 private showers, 3 private toilets, and 4-5 sinks.
 On Teen Campus, the typical bathroom includes 7 private showers, 7 private toilets, and 8 sinks.
 Each bathroom also has a large closet, and a lot of shelves for your toiletries.
 There’s always plenty of hot water!

 Yes, some campers bring framed photos of their family, friends, and pets from home; wall posters; and stuffed animals.
 By the way, if you hang-up a wall poster, it has to be ‘G’ rated